Solving and learning advective multiscale Darcian dynamics with the Neural Basis Method: Overview of NBM as a neural PDE solver

-\textbf{Core NBM formulation.} NBM approximates solutions with finite neural basis functions and computes the solution coefficients through a PDE-constrained least-squares projection.
+NBM approximates solutions with finite neural basis functions and computes the solution coefficients through a PDE-constrained least-squares projection.
 For system \eqref{eq:momentum}-\eqref{eq:mass}, the pressure $p(\mathbf{x},t)$ and mass-flux $\mathbf{q}(\mathbf{x},t)$ are smooth and therefore suit global basis expansion naturally.
 In contrast, the concentration $c(\mathbf{x},t)$ can develop limited regularity with discontinuous fronts and thus requires specialized stabilization or regularization.
 In general, we write $s_{NN}(\mathbf{x},t)=\sum \theta_i(t)\,\phi_i(\mathbf{x})$, where a multilayer, fixed-parameter, ResNet-style network \cite{he2016deep} generates the scalar spatial bases $\{\phi_i(\mathbf{x})\}$.
 Moreover, we let the coefficient vector $\boldsymbol{\theta}(t)$ carry temporal evolution.
 Here $s$ denotes a scalar field, namely pressure, concentration, or a mass-flux component such as $q_x$ or $q_y$.
 We freeze network weights/biases, so we defines a deterministic approximation space $\mathrm{span}\{\phi_i\}$ and obtain the solution by projecting onto this space rather than by training the network.
 Specifically, we use two hidden layers to balance expressiveness and numerical conditioning while maintaining a clear geometric interpretation of the induced basis functions.
-We refer to this construction as a dual-layer neural basis; see \textbf{Methods} and \textbf{SI.2-5} for details.
-For the vector field $\mathbf{q}$, we propose a neural vector basis design inspired by the Helmholtz decomposition \cite{robinson2016three,wang2009robust} such that we approximate it as a sum of a divergence-free part $\boldsymbol{\phi}_i^{(\mathrm{div})}$ and curl-free part $\boldsymbol{\phi}_i^{(\mathrm{div})}$,
+We refer to this construction as a dual-layer neural basis.